thinlines/DrCr/docs/docs.md

 Opening Balances|100.00
 **Total equity**|**110.00**

 We can add additional transactions and configure additional accounts in like manner.
-Note that, whenever possible, it is preferred to generate transactions via the statements feature, rather than create manual journal entries.
+Note that, whenever possible, it is preferred to generate transactions via the statements feature, rather than directly create manual journal entries (see [Statement lines](#statement-lines)).

 # 3. Introduction to double-entry bookkeeping